BrotherDotMatrixPrinter/crn-v2/README.md

 	- babel outputs to 'lib'
 	- browserify outputs to 'lib/bundle.js'

+---

 If you just want to run it in the console, you can remove all the dev dependencies except for ethers and run 'index.js' with node.
+Otherwise, you'll need to import 'bundle.js' in an HTML file and open it in a browser.